nodejs/node/doc/api/buffer.md

 // Prints: <Buffer 66 00 68 00 71 00 77 00 68 00 67 00 61 00 64 00 73 00>
 ```

+Node.js buffers accept all case variations of encoding strings that they
+receive.
+For example, UTF-8 can be specified as `'utf8'`, `'UTF8'` or `'uTf8'`.

 The character encodings currently supported by Node.js are the following:

-* `'utf8'`: Multi-byte encoded Unicode characters.
-Many web pages and other
+* `'utf8'` (alias: `'utf-8'`): Multi-byte encoded Unicode characters.
+Many web
-  document formats use [UTF-8][].
-This is the default character encoding.
+  pages and other document formats use [UTF-8][].
+This is the default character
-  When decoding a `Buffer` into a string that does not exclusively contain
+  encoding.
+When decoding a `Buffer` into a string that does not exclusively
-  valid UTF-8 data, the Unicode replacement character `U+FFFD` � will be used
+  contain valid UTF-8 data, the Unicode replacement character `U+FFFD` � will be
-  to represent those errors.
+  used to represent those errors.

-* `'utf16le'`: Multi-byte encoded Unicode characters.
-Unlike `'utf8'`, each
+* `'utf16le'` (alias: `'utf-16le'`): Multi-byte encoded Unicode characters.
-  character in the string will be encoded using either 2 or 4 bytes.
+  Unlike `'utf8'`, each character in the string will be encoded using either 2
-  Node.js only supports the [little-endian][endianness] variant of [UTF-16][].
+  or 4 bytes.
+Node.js only supports the [little-endian][endianness] variant of
+  [UTF-16][].

 * `'latin1'`: Latin-1 stands for [ISO-8859-1][].
 This character encoding only
   supports the Unicode characters from `U+0000` to `U+00FF`.
 Each character is